skybert/skybert-net/src/mt-foo/intro.md

 tips on good craftsmanship.

-Mt Foo also teaches some of the culture surrounding coding, whenever you see the theatre masks, 🎭, there's a piece of programming or system administration culture to learn.
+Mt Foo also teaches some of the culture surrounding coding, whenever you see the theatre masks, 🎭, there's a piece of coder culture to learn.
 Here's one:

 ## Why it's called "foo" 🎭